How much energy is your Wi-Fi router using?

 Taking a standard rate of 21.63 cents per kilowatt hour, you can therefore expect your Wi-Fi router to cost around $0.0311 per day to operate.

 Over the course of a year, it'll cost you somewhere in the region of $11 – that's 95 cents per month.
 Not a great deal, but something to consider – especially if you want to make sure you’re getting the best electricity rates from your new or existing electricity plan – or if you’re simply taking note of your energy rates.

 If you're tracking every last cent you spend and are looking at doing an energy comparison, then by all means switch off your Wi-Fi router when it's not in use and take note of any differences you see.
 While they may be slight, they all add up.

 Everything from your widescreen TV to your microwave can rack up your bills unless you turn then off completely.
 Switching these off where possible can really help you compare electricity prices.

-Set-top boxes are also big offenders in the energy consumption stakes, while notebook computers and printers can increase your bills if left in standby mode.
+Set-top boxes are also big offenders in the energy consumption stakes, while notebook computers and printers can also increase your bills if left in standby mode.

-Go in search of those with the highest star rating – and Energy Star accreditation is well worth a look.
+Go in search of those with the highest star rating – and an Energy Star accreditation is also well worth a look.